secure-77/Perlite/README.md

 ### Security

-- The Safemode (https://github.com/erusev/parsedown#security) from Parsedown is active, but i would not recommend to allow user input.
+- The Safemode (https://github.com/erusev/parsedown#security) from Parsedown is active, but i would not recommend to allow untrusted user input.
 - You should prevent that the .md files are direct accessible via the browser (only the php engine need access to it) or at least make sure that the md files will be downloaded and not be renderd by browser